China exports another sign of pick-up as leaders meet

 Exports have been a drag on the economy so far this year, subtracting 1.7 percent from growth in the first three quarters.

-Weak global demand, a stronger yuan currency and rising labour costs have taken their toll on sales of Chinese goods abroad, but there are hopes of a sustained pick-up in global demand.
+Weak global demand, a stronger yuan currency and rising labor costs have taken their toll on sales of Chinese goods abroad, but there are hopes of a sustained pick-up in global demand.

 October's rebound was driven by the United States, China's largest trading partner, and a sharp turnaround in demand from the European Union where export growth jumped to 12.7 percent after a 1 percent contraction in September.